yahoo/state-space-testing/README.md

 ## Usage

 Each individual test case will have a statement of purpose and instructions describing how to run it.
 Again, a reminder: these are stress tests which populate the database on their own terms.
-They should be used wisely and on on test databases (test channels) only.
-They should not be applied to the production database.
+They should be used wisely and on non-production databases (test channels) only.
+They should not be applied to a production database.

-The command line tools produced in the build process each have their own `--help` options and an associated manual page which is created by `help2man`.
-For example the tool privacy chain database query tool `pct` has `pct --help`.
+The command line tools produced in the build process each have their own `--help` options and an associated documentation.
+These are frequently is maintaned through the use of `help2man`.
+For example the tool privacy chain database query tool `pct` is self-explanatory via `pct --help`.

 ### Full of Gravel